 These aren't simply stories of bleak middle-aged men cruising for rent boys; they're love stories that evolve into social contracts, expose the transactional nature of relationships, and offer a new lens of inquiry into the bond between father and son, citizen and state.

-The more attractive member of the teenage bunch climbs onto a crowded bus.
+A more attractive member of the teenage bunch climbs onto a crowded bus.
 Our protagonist tails him, watches him through the loose hanging arms of other passengers.
-He sits beside the teenager and pulls a fat stack of cash from his pocket.
+He then moves to sit beside the teenager and pulls a fat stack of cash from his pocket.